-For $299 plus $175 shipping you can get on his list to buy as they get made this same kit with all the metal rolled, folded, flanged and formed.
+For $299 you can get on his list to buy as they get made this same kit with all the metal rolled, folded, flanged and formed.
 These must be picked up locally as we do not ship formed parts.

-For $399 plus $212 shipping you can get on his list to buy a completed cyclone.
+For $399 you can get on his list to buy a completed cyclone.
 These must be picked up locally as we do not ship formed parts.

-My web pages give blower templates and detailed dimensioned plans to make your own blower housing, but with Clear Vue soon back in operation my son will only sell blower housings until his current inventory is gone.
+My web pages give blower templates and detailed dimensioned plans to make your own blower housing, but with Clear Vue back in operation my son stopped selling blower housings when he used up his inventory.
 These housings contain the wooden blower top, bottom and heavy metal motor plate.
-The top and bottom sandwich a 6” wide metal side between the wooden blower top and bottom to produce a good looking effective blower.
+The top and bottom sandwich a 6" wide metal side between the wooden blower top and bottom to produce a good looking effective blower.
 If you want the blower side metal you must either buy it with the cyclone kit or get it cut yourself.